Anatomy of a Crusade, 1213-1221

 View table of contents

-Winner of the John Gilmary Shea Prize of the American Catholic Historical Association
+Awarded the 1987 John Gilmary Shea Prize of the American Catholic Historical Association